Hussseinkizz/_useLocalStorage/README.md

 - Each state in local storage is uniquely separated, making it easy to work with!
 - Has methods to get, set and reset locally persisted state!
 - Has onChange method to listen and react to local state changes useful for synchronizing state in multiple tabs simultaneously!
-- All data stored in broswer storage is encrypted by default unless disabled by setting encrpt to false.
 - Has no dependencies and supports both react and vanilla js projects

 ## ▶️ Installation